 Over the next 2 years, we expect to reach approximately 400 children between the ages of 11-18 and ignite them with a heightened sense of social responsibility through the visual arts.

-WHY WE NEED YOUR SUPPORT:
+WE NEED YOUR CONTINUED SUPPORT!

-We want to expand our reach into specific, highly under served neighborhoods in Metro Atlanta by offering the Capture Project to schools, community centers and neighborhoods with very high concentrations of children living in low income situations who may also have disabilities or other developmental delays.
+We want to expand our reach into specific, highly under served neighborhoods in Metro Atlanta by offering the Capture to schools, community centers and neighborhoods with very high concentrations of children living in low income situations who may also have disabilities or other developmental delays.
 We want to build new perspectives in communities that may struggle with outdated archetypes.
 We want to teach youth, who have embraced technology, to use it to affect change in their own neighborhoods, on their own terms.